-- (b) exercise any special power after the order under section 201C of the Singapore Armed Forces Act and in accordance with which the serviceman is deployed for duty, ceases to be valid. - (7) To avoid doubt, a serviceman may exercise a special power specified in a special authorisation (to the extent permitted under this section) whether or not he or she has received a hardcopy of the special authorisation. - (8) An individual who is authorised under subsection (3)(a) or (b) to exercise a special power in aid of a police officer must obey all lawful directions (general or specific) of that police officer when exercising that power; but the individual - (a) does not cease to be acting on the direction of a police officer by reason only that that police officer is not present at all times when the individual exercises the special power; and - (b) is not to be regarded as a member of the Police Force for the purposes of section 14 of the Government Proceedings Act (Cap.
+- (4) This section - (a) only authorises a civilian assistant to exercise a special power specified in section 18, 19(1) or (2), 20(1) or (2), 24 or 27(1)(a) or (b) in aid of a police officer exercising that special power; and - (b) does not authorise a civilian assistant to use lethal force when exercising any special power in aid of a police officer. - (5) An individual who is authorised under subsection (3)(a) or (b) to exercise a special power in aid of a police officer must obey all lawful directions (general or specific) of that police officer when exercising that power; but the individual - (a) does not cease to be acting on the direction of a police officer by reason only that that police officer is not present at all times when the individual exercises the special power; and - (b) is not to be regarded as a member of the Police Force for the purposes of section 14 of the Government Proceedings Act (Cap.
 121).